IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Cyber Scythe's max range growing smaller with melee speed instead of larger

--Rustwork Blade can now be used to craft the Big Bang
+-Rustwork Blade can now be used to craft the Big Bang, and now only displays its extra text once

 -Hopefully Limbo no longer displays mountains in it